 11. All-purpose household cleaner

 An all-purpose castile liquid cleaner can tackle all sorts of cleaning jobs.
-Use 1 to 2 cups of soap in a quart of water as a cleaning spray.
+Use 1 to 2 cups of soap in a litre of water as a cleaning spray.

 12. Foot bath

 Use castile soap to make yourself a relaxing foot bath.
 Simply add 2 teaspoons of liquid soap to a small bucket of hot water.
 You can add a few drops of an essential oil to enhance the experience.
 Sit back and unwind as you soak your feet for up to 20 minutes.